0907661/apple-catcher/README.md

 - An end screen when all the apples have dropped
 - A restart button on the end screen so you can try to improve your score
 - Using encapsulation to declare the variables

+## Installation

+To play the game you have to fork this repository and download the files.
+When the files have been downloaded, go to the 'docs' map and open 'index.html' to play the game.
+Have fun!